nikogura/keymaster/README.md

 ## Overview
 This repo contains a library that configures your secrets provider for something called "Managed Secrets".

 Managed Secrets are an _interface_ on your secrets provider.
 Hashicorp Vault is the reference implementation, but there's nothing stopping us from adding modules for AWS's Secrets Manager, SSM Parameter Store, or any other engine.

-The idea behind Managed Secrets is that your secrets are `managed`.
-Users do not need to know or care what the backend to store secrets, or where the secrets are stored within the backend, or how it's configured.

-They don't need to know anything about the backend at all.
-What's more, the backend could be swapped out at any time and nobody should notice or care.
+The idea behind Managed Secrets is that your secrets are managed.
+You do not need to know or care that we're currently using Vault to store secrets, or where the secrets are stored within Vault, or how Vault is configured.
+You don't need to know anything about Vault at all to use secrets.
+What's more, Vault could be swapped out for a different storage solution at any time and nobody should notice or care.

 ## Why Manage Secrets?

-Secrets management is an important job, but it sucks.
-Why does it suck?

-First off, anyone who's actually run/managed a secrets system knows that making sure your app has the secrets it needs is just the tip of the iceberg.
-Yeah, that's all the developers care about, and that's all most people think of.
+Anyone who's actually run/managed a secrets system knows that making sure your app has the secrets it needs is just the tip of the iceberg.
+Developers only care about accessing secrets, and that's all most people think of.
 Just about any solution can provide for that use case.

-For the unsung heroes who maintain the system however, there's more.
-What?
-Here's a short list:
+For the unsung heroes who maintain the system however, there's more:

 * Audit (who has access to what?)

-* Logging (Who accessed what when?)
+* Logging (who accessed what, and when?)

 * 'Rotation' (i.e. changing secrets)